-At June 30, 2015, the County of Franklin Solid Waste Management Authority reported a liability of \$157,340 for its proportionate share of the net pension liability.
-The net pension liability was measured as of March 31, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2016 and 2015, the County of Franklin Solid Waste Management Authority reported a liability of \$702,317 and \$157,340, respectively for its proportionate share of the net pension liability.
+The net pension liability was measured as of March 31, 2016 and 2015, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The County of Franklin Solid Waste Management Authority's proportion of the net pension liability was based on a projection of the County of Franklin Solid Waste Management Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
-At June 30, 2015, the County of Franklin Solid Waste Management Authority's proportion was 0.0046574 percent.
-For this first year of implementation, the ERS reported no change in the allocation percentage measured as of March 31, 2014.
+At June 30, 2016 and 2015, the County of Franklin Solid Waste Management Authority's proportion was 0.0043757 percent and 0.0046574 percent, respectively.
+The ERS reported no change in the allocation percentage measured as of March 31, 2014 in relation to the March 31, 2015 percentage.

-For the year ended June 30, 2015, the County of Franklin Solid Waste Management Authority recognized pension expense of \$138,313.
-At June 30, 2015, the County of Franklin Solid Waste Management Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2016 and 2015, the County of Franklin Solid Waste Management Authority recognized pension expense of \$232,475 and \$138,313, respectively.
+At June 30, 2016 and 2015, the County of Franklin Solid Waste Management Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-ed Outflows esources Deferred Inflows of Resources Differences between expected and actual experience \$ 5,037 \$ - Changes of Assumptions - - Net difference between projected and actual earnings on pension plan investments 27,328 - Changes in proportion and differences between contributions and proportionate share of contributions - 16,326 Contributions subsequent to the measurement date 123,033 - Total \$ 155.398 \$ 16.326
+June 30, 2016 Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 3,549 \$ 83,248 Changes of Assumptions 187,287 - Net difference between projected and actual earnings on pension plan investments 416,653 - Changes in proportion and differences between contributions and proportionate share of contributions - 69,755 Contributions subsequent to the measurement date 125,912 Total \$ 733,401 \$ 153,003 June 30, 2015 Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 5,037 \$ - Changes of Assumptions - - Net difference between projected and actual earnings on pension plan investments 27,328 - Changes in proportion and differences between contributions and proportionate share of contributions - 16,326 Contributions subsequent to the measurement date 123,033 Total \$ 155,398 \$ 16,326

-The County of Franklin Solid Waste Management Authority's had \$123,033 in accrued contributions subsequent to the measurement date that are considered deferred outflows of resources that would be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
+The County of Franklin Solid Waste Management Authority's had \$125,912 and \$123,033 at June 30, 2016 and 2015, respectively in accrued contributions subsequent to the measurement date that are considered deferred outflows of resources that would be recognized as a reduction of the net pension liability in the subsequent years ending June 30, 2017 and 2016.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: